reiver/guide-hashing/chapters/example-using/sections/md5/README.md

 Hello world!
 ```

+⚠️ Although note that the HTTP `Content-MD5` header has largely been replaced by the newer HTTP `Digest`, `Want-Digest`, `Content-Digest`, `Want-Content-Digest`, `Repr-Digest`, and `Want-Repr-Digest` headers.
+But regardless, in this section we will focus on the `Content-MD5` header.

 Your assignment is to write (so called) "middleware" that will add the appropriate `Content-MD5` header to an HTTP response.

 ---